 - Major 3PL: Wincanton Scotland, DHL, GXO, John G. Russell

-Recent install — 950 kW install on Eurocentral retailer RDC
+Modelled scenario — 950 kW system for a Eurocentral retailer RDC

 A major UK grocery retailer Scottish RDC at Eurocentral.
 220,000 sqft mixed ambient + chilled facility serving Scottish stores.
 Energy spend £580k/year.
 Owner-occupied freehold.